c2d7fa/untask/README.md

 Untask can be built with `raco` like any application written in Racket, or it can be built into a portable [AppImage](https://appimage.org/).

+There is a `shell.nix` file that can be used to install some build-time dependencies.
+However, Nix cannot be used to build the actual package.

 ### AppImage with Earthfile

 This is the recommended approach, since it only requires a single dependency.